 What: A one-hour tour and discussion with students and educators at the facility of your choice.
 In addition to the tour, plant representatives will cover topics such as careers, impact on the state’s economy and how ethanol is made.
 Proper dress at all facilities is required - full length pants and closed toe shoes.

 When: Tours can be done anytime throughout the school year.
 If chapters are traveling to state or national convention, stop on your way.
 Or, make it a field trip and invite the science class to come along as well.

 Why: Learn more about the industry that connects agriculture and energy.
-Ethanol plants use 40-60 percent of North Dakota’s corn, contribute $623 million to the state’s economy, and hire 230 people directly in rural communities.
+Ethanol plants use 40-60 percent of North Dakota’s corn, contribute $1.7 billion to the state’s economy, and hire 340 people directly in rural communities.